 - Who’s responsible for hiring the freight forwarder or carrier.

-- Who’s responsible for filing through AES.
+- Who’s responsible for filing the electronic export information through AES.

 - How the transaction will be paid.
 If you’re using a letter of credit, you need to make sure you have the necessary documents to satisfy its requirements.

 - What documents need to be provided by which party.
 As the exporter, you’ll need to meet whatever regulations your buyer may have in their own country as well as the documentation and regulation requirements of the U.S.